matn7/Google-Platform-Notes/flashcard/Microservices.md

 **Debugging a problem in microservices?**
 How do we trace transactions across multiple services, containers and try to find where exactly the problem or bug is?
-How do we combine all the logs from multiple services into a central location where they can be indexed, searched, filtered, and grouped to dinf bugs that are contributing to a problem?
+How do we combine all the logs from multiple services into a central location where they can be indexed, searched, filtered, and grouped to find bugs that are contributing to a problem?

 **Monitoring performance of service calls?**
 How can we track the path of a specific chain service call through our microservices network, and see how long it took to